 Talk With an Experienced Virginia Beach Car Accident Lawyer

-If you suffered serious injuries in an accident that someone else caused — or if a loved one was injured or died in a crash that was another person’s fault — you should talk with an experienced Virginia car accident attorney.
+If you suffered serious injuries in an accident that someone else caused — or if a loved one was injured or died in a crash that was another person’s fault — you should talk with an experienced Virginia car accident lawyer.
 The Jeff Brooke Team is here to help you and your family.
 Contact us by phone at (757) 347-8524 or by using our online contact form.

 Jeff Brooke is a personal injury attorney devoted to helping individuals who have suffered serious and catastrophic injuries or lost a loved one as a result of someone else’s negligent and careless actions.
 The Jeff Brooke Team serves all of southeastern Virginia.
 The firm helps clients in the Greater Tidewater and Greater Hampton Roads areas, including in Virginia Beach, Norfolk, Portsmouth, Chesapeake, and Chesterfield.
 The Jeff Brooke Team also handles cases in northeastern North Carolina, including the Outer Banks.